AlexJReid/zigxll/HOW_IT_WORKS.md

 - `fromUtf8String()`: UTF-8 → UTF-16 (allocates)
 - `as_utf8str()`: UTF-16 → UTF-8 (allocates)

-Note: the naming of these fns will be fixed!
+Note: the naming of these fns will be fixed.

-## Sequence
+## Flow

 ### Execution of the ADD function in Excel